icwu97/AB-Testing-for-new-function/README.md

 # Compute the cycle
 print('AB test result will be available after',round(test_duration),'days')
 ```
 AB test result will be available after 11 days.
+The 11-day test duration is to evaluate the impact of Snapshot while capturing diverse user behaviors across daily cycles.
+During this window, users are randomly assigned, interact with the app, and their engagement and retention metrics are recorded.
+This period allows Instagram to determine whether the new feature effectively improves user experience and supports decision-making for its potential rollout.

 # Hypothesis Testing for Average Metrics